mvllow/modes.nvim/readme.md

 # modes.nvim

-> !!
-Currently in alpha.
-Things may break !!
+> Prismatic line decorations for the adventurous vim user

 Highlight UI elements based on current mode.
-Inspired by the recent addition of vim mode in Xcode-beta.
+Inspired by the recent addition of vim bindings in Xcode-beta.

-Currently you will see highlights when in insert mode, visual mode, or when pressing the operator keys `d` or `y`.

 ## Usage